-Investment returns earned in your AVC Investment Account are essentially free of tax (but are subject to the Pension Levy)
+Investment returns earned in your AVC Investment Account are essentially free of tax.

 You may be able to take part or all of your AVC Investment Account (subject to Revenue limits) as a tax-free cash lump sum

 The AVC Scheme is particularly attractive because of the tax relief on your AVC contributions.
 Contributions up to the maximum Revenue limits may be offset against your income tax bill at your marginal rate of tax.
 This means that you do not pay income tax on that part of your salary going towards your AVC.